I'll Sleep When I'm Dead (2003 film): Reception

 The film was entered into the 25th Moscow International Film Festival.

-The film received mixed reviews and has a 44% approval rating on Rotten Tomatoes from 90 reviews.
+The film received mixed reviews and has a 46% approval rating on Rotten Tomatoes from 90 reviews.
+The website's critics consensus states, "I'll Sleep When I'm Deads spare performances and slick style are undermined by a lack of cohesive story, yielding a neatly packaged noir with little substance beneath its polished surface."
 However, Roger Ebert gave the film three-and-a-half out of four stars, writing that "there is a tangible pleasure in following enigmatic characters through the shadows of their lives; deprived for a time of plot, given characters who are not clearly labeled and assigned moral categories, we're allowed to make judgments based on their manner and speech."
 In the New York Observer, Andrew Sarris wrote, "Does the film work?
 All I know is that it stays in my mind for its ambitiously autumnal essence, but it may not be everyone's cup of tea."
 According to Owen Gleiberman, "Hodges...still knows how to unspool a mystery with a hypnotic pace of sadistic intrigue."

 Ty Burr of the Boston Globe reviewed the film negatively, writing that it "feels undernourished in plot, characterization, and dialogue, and what should play with minimalist high tension is allowed to sag lower and lower until it simply grounds out.
 The result is a revenge thriller that's too taken with its own ambience to actually thrill".